complexdatacollective/documentation.networkcanvas.com/docs/tutorials/server-workflows.md

 If you export selected cases to a file, a dialog will appear for you to save the zip to a location of your choice.

-{% include tip-info.md content="Before exporting interview data to a file from Interviewer, be sure the “Data Export Options” are configured to meet your needs.
+{% include tip-info.md content="Before exporting interview data to a file from Interviewer, be sure the 'Data Export Options' are configured to meet your needs.
 By default, interview data from interviewer will export in GraphML unless you toggle the CSV export option.
 Configure data export options in the Settings menu by clicking the gears icon in the top left of the start screen." %}

 ## Managing and Exporting Data in Server